Come to College Street for the repertory cinema and used vinyl, stay for the pizza and pasta.

 Plan to eat along the way.
 Little Italy offers more culinary diversity than the name implies—which is not to say you shouldn’t indulge in some orecchiette at one of the many trattorias (say, Giovanni’s Italian Kitchen & Pizza Bar, 760 College St.).
 Or a slice of pizza at Bitondo’s Pizzeria (11 Clinton St.)—with a Brio, Toronto’s homegrown Italian-style soft drink.

-For a light meal, check out Barcelona-inspired tapas bar Bar Raval (505 College St.), and once you’ve taken a photo of its Instagram-ready woodwork, enjoy a sherry-based cocktail and an exquisite little plate of olives and Iberian chorizo.
+For a light meal, check out the MICHELIN Bib Gourmand and Barcelona-inspired tapas bar Bar Raval (505 College St.), and once you’ve taken a photo of its Instagram-ready woodwork, enjoy a sherry-based cocktail and an exquisite little plate of olives and Iberian chorizo.
 Further west, try to grab a sought-after seat on Toronto’s original Italian patio at Café Diplomatico (594 College St.), and watch the people go by.
 Call it “The Dip” to go undercover with the locals, and treat yourself to pasta alla pescatora.

 Now it’s time to feed your soul.
 Onward to the culture spots: